dr-spaceman/start-game-options/README.md

 # Videogamesite

-A place where videogame fans can [read](http://videogamin.squarehaven.com/content/Special:featured "featured Videogam.incyclopedia content") and [contribute](http://videogamin.squarehaven.com/content/Special:new "create a new Videogam.incyclopedia article") information about [games](http://videogamin.squarehaven.com/games) and the [people](http://videogamin.squarehaven.com/people) who make them.
-It's a place to follow, review, collect, and show off your favorite (and least favorite) games.
+A place where videogame fans can follow, review, collect, and show off their favorite games.

-A site where serious gamers can [discuss](http://videogamin.squarehaven.com/forums "Videogam.in Message Forums of Death!!!"), [peruse](http://videogamin.squarehaven.com/posts/ "Videogam.in Sblog: videogame news & blogs"), and [write](http://videogamin.squarehaven.com/posts/manage.php?action=newpost "Create a new Sblog post") about [gaming topics](http://videogamin.squarehaven.com/posts/topics/ "Videogame topics") in an unserious manner.
-Its edge lies in its unique ability to speak vapidly about otherwise serious issues, take videogames only as earnestly as its own college drunkenness and inability to graduate within four years, and ultimately: the vapid community of vulgar buffoonery that lurk within its dank confines.
+A site where serious gamers can discuss gaming topics in an unserious manner.

+A website about videogames.

 ## Built With

 * PHP 7
-* Javascript and React
+* Javascript and React 16
+* Webpack
+* CSS 3 and Sass

 ## Launch